Interrail in Montenegro: a country guide πŸ‡²πŸ‡ͺ

 There is no train connecting Croatia and Montenegro, but plenty of buses serve routes between Dubrovnik and Kotor.

 Explore the likes of Sarajevo and Mostar.
-Trains don't run across the border, so your best bet is a bus.
+Trains don't run across the border, so your best bet is a bus which is just a short journey.

 There's a direct train from Bar to Belgrade in Serbia, the only international train connection Montenegro has.